 A DIY painting job doesn’t have to equal crooked lines, besmirched floors, and ceramic sinks speckled with robin’s egg blue.

-Use these simple painting tips and tricks from the pros to make the process faster and less messy — and ensure a fresh, modern look for your home.
+Use these easy painting hacks, to make the process faster and less messy — and ensure a fresh, modern look for your home.

 #1 Soak Brushes in Fabric Softener to Keep Brushes Soft